uclalawcovid19behindbars/custodial_mortality_project/README.md

 | `Location`             | Specific/other listed location of death                                                                            |
 | `Total.Deaths`         | For aggregated categories, the total number of deaths

+### Context Notes on Potential Death Variables

+Our project only reproduces records provided to us and other projects.
+We do not correct or investigate records for accuracy aside from our data validation efforts to ensure total counts of deaths match reporting for that agency produced by the Bureau of Justice Statistics.
+As such, there may be errors or issues with information contained within these variables.
+In particular, circumstances of death were reported differently across prison agencies and often do not reflect actual causes of death.
+Many death records are labeled as 'Natural' and 'Undetermined,' which provide little detail on the circumstances of death.
+For more context on issues with custodial death investigations please see the following resources.

+> Nick Shapiro, Terrence Keel.
+Natural Causes?
+58 Autopsies Prove Otherwise.
+UCLA Carceral Ecologies Lab, https://ucla.app.box.com/s/sv54jmxhmq19kqifpakh4jfu3vnmhbqt/file/974263270262

 ### Potential Demographic Variables

 | Variable               | Description                                                                                                        |